 In the 1960s, going to the pub in Melbourne was very different to today.
-Men and women could not drink together, and the joint was forced to close at 6pm.
+Men and women could not drink together, and it was illegal to stay open past 6pm.

-Let’s say you knocked off work at five, and fancied a quick jar or two afterwards.
+Let’s say you knocked off work at five, and fancied a quick beer or two afterwards.

 Like most workplaces, your colleagues are a mixed group, men and women, all different ages.
 So you head down to the local pub, the one just round the corner from the office, together.

 And then, when you get there, you have two split up into two groups.
 The men go into the ‘Public Bar’, and the women go round the side of the place to a different entrance, that takes them into the ‘Ladies Lounge.’
 You won't meet up again until you leave.

 Whichever entrance you use, inside is much the same; heaving, hot, crowded and smoky.